iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

 Strings and blobs can be accessed directly using [WorkspaceDb.getString]($backend) and [WorkspaceDb.getBlob]($backend).
 Files must first be copied onto the local file system using [WorkspaceDb.getFile]($backend), and should be avoided unless they must be used with software that requires them to be accessed from disk.

+## Workspace containers

+[WorkspaceDb]($backend)s are stored in access-controlled [WorkspaceContainer]($backend)s backed by cloud storage and cached locally on disk.
+So, the structure of a [Workspace]($backend) is a hierarchy: a `Workspace` contains any number of `WorkspaceContainer`s, each of which contains any number of `WorkspaceDb`s, each of which contains any number of resources.